 To calculate the cost of Nutrisystem we’ll need to examine several expenses including: your plan choices, supplemental food, and optional extras.
 Let’s add these 3 factors together and estimate the total cost of the diet per day, week and month:

-Nutrisystem has 4 plan levels or both women and men to choose from.
+Nutrisystem has 4 plan levels or both women and men to choose from, as well as Nutrisystem D plans for diabetics, and a vegetarian plan.
 These plans are similar, but you’ll pay more for increased menu variety, including optional frozen foods.

 Which plan is best for you?
 That depends on how much meal variety you want, and which plan best fits your budget.
 Here’s the latest pricing: